AverageGuy/TaskSched/README.md

 - The task runs until it finishes its work or needs to wait for something (like user input or data from another task).
 - The task then signals the scheduler that it's done or needs to wait.
 - The scheduler picks another task to run.

 Pros and Cons:

-Pros: Simpler to implement, fewer system resources needed.
+- Pros: Simpler to implement, fewer system resources needed.
-Cons: Unpredictable behavior if tasks don't cooperate, can lead to unresponsive systems if a task gets stuck.
+- Cons: Unpredictable behavior if tasks don't cooperate, can lead to unresponsive systems if a task gets stuck.

 Use Cases:

-Often used in early operating systems or embedded systems with limited resources.
+- Often used in early operating systems or embedded systems with limited resources.
-Can be a good choice for specific situations where tasks have well-defined execution times and don't rely on external events heavily.
+- Can be a good choice for specific situations where tasks have well-defined execution times and don't rely on external events heavily.
+- Even with events that have an ideterminite delay such as waiting for a DHCP server to issue an IP, one task may start the connect and schedule another task to monitor for a response periodically.

 ## Contents